Skip to main content Skip to footer

 Volkswagen Group Mobility is a division of Volkswagen AG (Group) and comprises Volkswagen Financial Services AG with its subsidiaries and affiliates (e.g. Volkswagen Bank GmbH and Volkswagen Leasing GmbH), Volkswagen Financial Services Overseas AG, Porsche Financial Services GmbH, Volkswagen Credit Inc. (USA) and Volkswagen Credit Canada Inc.

-Volkswagen Financial Services AG provides its businesses in following countries: Germany, Belgium, Czech Republic, Denmark, France, Greece, Italy, Ireland, The Netherlands, Norway, Poland, Portugal, Sweden, Switzerland, Spain and the United Kingdom.
+Volkswagen Financial Services AG provides its businesses in the following countries: Germany, Belgium, Czech Republic, Denmark, France, Greece, Italy, Ireland, Luxembourg, The Netherlands, Norway, Poland, Portugal, Sweden, Switzerland, Spain and the United Kingdom.

-In respect of section 54 of the United Kingdom Modern Slavery Act Volkswagen Financial Services AG and Volkswagen Bank GmbH – including associated companies, subsidiaries and branches – are obligated companies as per 31st of December 2024.
+In respect of section 54 of the United Kingdom Modern Slavery Act Volkswagen Financial Services AG and Volkswagen Bank GmbH — including associated companies, subsidiaries and branches — are obligated companies as per 31 st of December 2025.
 Volkswagen Financial Services are present in all relevant European markets.
 Currently, the main markets include Western Europe.

-For the Volkswagen Group, global compliance with sustainability standards in areas such as human rights, occupational health and safety, environmental protection and combating corruption is a basic prerequisite for successful business with the Volkswagen Group suppliers.
-Only together with our business partners at over 59,000 locations is it possible to ensure compliance with sustainability standards and contribute to the implementation of the UN Sustainable Development Goals (SDGs).
-To achieve this objective, we implemented the “Sustainability in Supplier Relations” concept as early as 2006 and are continuing to develop it.
-This concept anchors sustainability in our procurement processes and procurement organisations.
-The Volkswagen Group has a globally positioned and growing network of sustainability officers in the Procurement departments of the respective brands and regions.
-This network currently consists of more than 70 experts and assists the Group in gaining a better understanding of local conditions.
+For the Volkswagen Group, global compliance with sustainability standards in areas such as human rights, occupational health and safety, environmental protection and combating corruption is a basic prerequisite for successful business with Volkswagen Group's suppliers.
+Only together with our business partners it is possible to ensure compliance with sustainability standards and contribute to the implementation of the UN Sustainable Development Goals (SDGs).
+To achieve this objective, we implemented the "Sustainability in Supplier Relations" concept as early as 2006 and are continuing to develop it.
+This concept anchors sustainability in our procurement processes and -organisations.
+The Volkswagen Group has a globally positioned and growing network of sustainability officers in the procurement departments of the respective brands and regions.
+This network assists the Group in gaining a better understanding of local conditions.

 Internal measures